nus-cs1010/2324-s1/docs/14-array.md

 ## Pointers

-A more visual way to illustrate the fact that a memory location contains the memory address of another variable is to draw an arrow.
+A more visual way to illustrate the fact that a memory location contains the memory address of another variable is to draw an arrow to point from the location storing the address of the variable to the location storing the variable.

 ![stack](figures/stack/stack.007.png)